bvm810/fred/README.md

 To manage the different versions of Python that might exist in your computer, you can use [pyenv](https://github.com/pyenv/pyenv).

-Create and access the virtual environment, using
+Create and access the virtual environment using
 ```
 cd /path/to/directory
 python -m venv venv